-Classification of Peaks
+Classification of Peaks in Nepal

 The Nepal Mountaineering Association (NMA) classifies peaks into two categories:

-Popular Climbing Regions
+Popular Peak Climbing Regions in Nepal

-Grading of Peaks
+Grading of Mountain Peaks in Nepal

 To help climbers choose according to their skill level, peaks are often categorized as: